MySQL Online DDL and pt-online-schema-change

 - Use the official MySQL online DDL feature

-- If you cannot use it for the reasons described below, the next best option is pt-online-schema-change
+- If this is not possible for the reasons described below, the next best option is pt-online-schema-change

 RDS(MySQL) ,orPure MySQL (5.5~5.7)In this case, use pt-online-schema-change.